s10boi/dynamic_hypno_generator/README.md

 4. You may need to restart your computer for the new voice to be available, then follow the steps above to select it as your default voice.

 #### Linux
 I have not tested this on Linux, but the text to speech functionality uses espeak, which should be available on most distributions.
-You can install it using your package manager, e.g., `sudo apt install espeak` on Debian-based systems.
+You can install it using your package manager (e.g., `sudo apt install espeak` on Debian-based systems).

-## 🎛️ Setting up a Hypno Scene
+## Setting up a Hypno Scene
 When running the program, it checks for and uses the following:
 - **Text File**: The hypnosis lines to be read.
 - **Config File**: Settings for the audio generation, such as background sound, echo effects and delay.